Horn of Africa: Demographics, ethnicity and languages

 Languages belonging to the Nilo-Saharan language family are also spoken in some areas by Nilotic ethnic minorities mostly in Ethiopia and Eritrea.
 These tongues include the Nilo-Saharan Me'en and Mursi languages used in southwestern Ethiopia, and Kunama and Nara idioms spoken in parts of southern Eritrea.

 Languages belonging to the Niger-Congo language family are also spoken in some areas by Bantu ethnic minorities in Somalia.
 In the riverine and littoral areas of southern Somalia, Bajuni, Barawani, and Bantu groups also speak variants of the Niger-Congo Swahili and Mushunguli languages.

 The Horn has produced numerous indigenous writing systems.
 Among these is Ge'ez script (ግዕዝ Gəʿəz) (also known as Ethiopic), which has been written in for at least 2000 years.
 It is an abugida script that was originally developed to write the Ge'ez language.
 In speech communities that use it, such as the Amharic and Tigrinya, the script is called fidäl (ፊደል), which means "script" or "alphabet".

-For centuries, Somali sheikhs and Sultans used the Wadaad script (a version of the Arab alphabets) to write.
+For centuries, Somali sheikhs and Sultans used wadaad's writing (a version of the Arabic alphabet) to write.
 In the early 20th century, in response to a national campaign to settle on a writing script for the Somali language (which had long since lost its ancient script), Osman Yusuf Kenadid, a Somali poet and remote cousin of the Sultan Yusuf Ali Kenadid of the Sultanate of Hobyo, devised a phonetically sophisticated alphabet called Osmanya (also known as far soomaali; Osmanya: 𐒍𐒖𐒇 𐒈𐒝𐒑𐒛𐒐𐒘) for representing the sounds of Somali.
 Though no longer the official writing script in Somalia, the Osmanya script is available in the Unicode range 10480-104AF [from U+10480 – U+104AF (66688–66735)].

 A number of ethnic minority groups in southern Ethiopia and Eritrea also adhere to various traditional faiths.
 Among these belief systems are the Nilo-Saharan Surma people's acknowledgment of the sky god Tumu.